-At this stage it is expected that this laydown site will primarily be used for office space, machinery and equipment storage, material storage and machinery wash down areas.
+This site was previously used by CCECC during the SIRAP MUA works.
+At this stage it is expected that this laydown site will primarily be used for office space, machinery and equipment storage, material storage and other relevant activities.
 This will be confirmed in the CESMP.
-It cannot be used for the asphalt plant due to aviation height limit restrictions.
 The site is north of the fire shelter.